averkij/a-studio/README.md

 ## 🧬 Models

 Automated alignment process relies on the sentence embeddings models.
 Embeddings are multidimensional vectors of a special kind which are used to calculate a distance between the sentences.
 You can also plug your own model using the interface described in models directory.
-Supported languages list depend on the selected backend model.
+Supported languages list depends on the selected backend model.

 - **distiluse-base-multilingual-cased-v2**
   - more reliable and fast